Changing your name on your student record

 Update your UBCcard

-Your preferred or chosen name can be displayed in place of the legal name on your UBCcard.
+Your preferred or chosen name can be displayed instead of your legal name on your UBCcard.

 2. Contact the UBC Access Desk in the UBC bookstore and request a card renewal with your preferred or chosen name.